White Jeans Review

 At LOFT, I asked the sales associate for skinnies, and she gave me these cuffed straight jeans to try.
 I should have gone back out, but I was getting tired at that point.
 While I don’t like the cut of the leg (that cuff doesn’t help matters at all) I feel like the rear view is decent as far as pocket placement goes, although the pockets are a little bigger than I like.
 These jeans are nice and thick and not see through, but I always find LOFT jeans to feel stiff and uncomfortable.
 Still, they seem to be a decent value considering the price point.
 I’d like to try the skinnies at some point.

 I forgot to take notes at Old Navy and Gap so I’m going on memory here.
 I don’t mind these Gap jeans but I don’t like the back pockets — too big and set too far apart.
 I also don’t like the length.
 They are about an inch too short, in my opinion.
-That said, they are thick not see through and they were fairly comfortable.
+That said, they are thick and not see-through, and they were fairly comfortable.

 Yikes, stripes, these are so not flattering, I don’t even know where to begin.
 They’re the only white jeans I could find at Ann Taylor (I didn’t ask for help) and they are probably a size too big.
 Clearly not the best cut for me, and the rear view is horrendous.
 To give them a fair shake, I should try their skinnies in the right size, but this is all I have to show you.
 Suffice it to say, I’m not recommending these.